MicrosoftDocs/microsoft-365-docs/microsoft-365/solutions/apps-config-step-4.md

 There are two ways to deliver app configuration using Intune.
 The first way is to use the mobile device management (MDM) OS channel on enrolled devices for iOS and Android devices.
 The second way is to use the Mobile Application Management (MAM) channel.
 For more information, see [Delivery channels for app configuration policies](apps-config-overview.md#delivery-channels-for-app-configuration-policies).
 For more information about delivery channels, see [Managed App Configuration channel for iOS](https://developer.apple.com/library/content/samplecode/sc2279/Introduction/Intro.html) and [Android in the Enterprise channel for Android](https://developer.android.com/work/managed-configurations).

 > [!IMPORTANT]
-> When considering configuration setting for Microsoft Edge, also be aware that if you use the MAM channel you'll want to consider how you protect the app using app protection policies.
+> When considering configuration setting for Microsoft Edge, also be aware that if you use the MAM channel, you'll want to consider how you protect the app using [app protection policies](/mem/intune/apps/app-protection-policy) in Intune.

 ## Configuration settings

 You, as the admin, can customize the behavior of Microsoft Edge by creating and assigning an app configuration policy for Edge.
-When you create an app configuration policy for Microsoft Edge in Intune, you commonly set an app configuration key.
+When you create an app configuration policy for Microsoft Edge in Intune, you commonly set one or more app configuration keys.
 Each configuration key is specifically named for the app.
 When you use a configuration key, you add the name of the configuration key, the value type, and the configuration value.

 > [!IMPORTANT]
 > App configuration keys are case sensitive.
 Use the proper casing to ensure the configuration takes effect.

 ### Common settings for Microsoft protected apps

-Microsoft Edge for iOS/iPadOSand Android supports the following configuration scenarios:
+Microsoft Edge for iOS/iPadOS and Android supports the following configuration scenarios:

 - Organization allowed accounts mode - Must have enrolled devices.